 Malware detection and scanning

 It will not always be obvious when your website has been compromised or used to house corrupt files by a hacker.
-This is where server side scanning and file checks can play a vital role in insuring your site stays safe and your domain name protected against any black listings.
-Sucuri provides Malware prevention, cleanup and scanning services for a more than a reasonable investment.
-Once setup, their WordPress plugin takes care of the heavy lifting for you and ensures your site is continually monitored.
+This is where server-side scanning and file checks can play a vital role in ensuring your site stays safe and your domain name protected against any blacklisting.
+Sucuri provides Malware prevention, cleanup, and scanning services for a more than a reasonable investment.
+Once set up, their WordPress plugin takes care of the heavy lifting for you and ensures your site is continually monitored.

 Update WordPress core files

 The recent versions of WordPress provide the option of automated updates.
 Keeping your version of WordPress up to date ensures any security patches are applied to your website and you keep one step ahead of any potential hacking attempts.

 Your default WordPress installation comes preloaded with default content like the famous “Hello world!” blog post.
 You’ll want to delete the default comment that comes with your WordPress installation as a WordPress best practice.
 Don't forget the “Sample page” and site title while you're at it!

 Spam comments can be a pain.
 I recommend using Akismet as a first-line defense against spam comments appearing in your posts and pages.
 Setup and activation only take a couple of minutes and you will need a wordpress.com username and password to get started.